adonisjs/adonisjs.com/content/blog_posts/articles/upgrading-eslint-typescript-setup.md

 npm i -D @adonisjs/prettier-config@latest
 ```

-Feel free to report any rough edges with the Edge plugin for prettier on the [Github repo](https://github.com/sajansharmanz/prettier-plugin-edgejs).
+Feel free to report any rough edges with the Edge plugin for prettier on the [GitHub repo](https://github.com/sajansharmanz/prettier-plugin-edgejs).

 ## Upgrading to the maintained fork of ts-node